 Rick Homan writes the series of murder mysteries featuring Nicole Tang Noonan, an art historian from San Francisco, who gets her first teaching job at a small college in rural Ohio.
 Rick retired from academia in 2006, and took up writing fiction in 2013.
 He is a member of the writing community at the Mechanics' Institute Library.
 He lives in San Francisco with his wife, Ann.

 Taryn Edwards is a librarian and strategic partnerships manager for the Mechanics' Institute of San Francisco.
 She manages the writers' activities for Institute and works with other non-profit organizations to achieve mutual goals.
-In addition to her professional duties she is working on a biography of Andrew Smith Hallidie and the Mechanics' Institute.
+In addition to her professional duties she is working on three book projects.
 She lives in the beautiful East Bay with her husband, daughter, and two energetic dogs.